-Something else to consider is the very real fear, based on knowledge and facts that we see daily on and in the news, is that as women, we are vulnerable to and at risk of violent attacks, rape and home invasions.
-I encourage you to really consider which fear is greater and explore why.
+Something else to consider is the very real fear, based on knowledge and facts that we see daily on and in the news, that as women, we are vulnerable to and at risk of violent attacks, rape, and home invasions.
+I encourage you to really consider what you fear the most and explore why.
 What would you do if assaulted violently?
 Do you think that you are not at risk of such horrific attacks?
-Should your fear of guns be greater than your fear of heaven forbid, being attacked?
+Should your fear of guns be greater than your fear of, heaven forbid, being attacked?

 I think we can all see the reality in such a statement.

 As women, we have our share of experience with machines, many way more complicated than a firearm!
-It’s probably fair tosay that most of us have not however, had much experience with such masculine machines, like car engines, power tools or guns.
-We can however, no matter how limited our experiences have been, learn to operate these or any machines, simply through the process of learning and understanding them and how they work.
+It’s probably fair to say that most of us have not, however, had much experience with such masculine machines.
+Things like car engines, power tools, or guns are not always common for women to handle.
+We can, no matter how limited our experiences have been, learn to operate these or any machines.
+We can do this simply through the process of learning and understanding them and how they work.